ABOUT

 Dr. Teng's principal teachers and mentors include Jean Barr, Alan Smith, Alan Chow, and Peter Takács.
 She has also studied with Elvia Puccinelli, Andrew Harley, and Ann Schein.
 Christine has played in master classes for Martin Katz, Anne Epperson, Margo Garrett, Nelita True, Douglas Humpherys, Enrico Elisi, and many others.
 In the summers, she has attended festivals such as the Montecito International Music Festival, where she was a Junior Fellowship Scholarship recipient for three consecutive years, MusicFest Perugia, Miami Music Festival, and the New Orleans Piano Institute.
 In the summer of 2022, she was a collaborative piano fellow at Musiktheater Bavaria in Oberaudorf, Germany.
 She also served as a staff accompanist at the Eastman Community Music School from 2016-2021.

-As an active piano teacher, Dr. Teng has taught piano at all levels and ages at Bach to Rock in Penfield, NY and Musikbox in Culver City, CA. She currently holds a private piano studio both in-person and online.
+As an active piano teacher, she has taught piano at all levels and ages at Bach to Rock in Penfield, NY and Musikbox in Culver City, CA. She currently holds a private piano studio both in-person and online.